magnetto90/magnetto90/README.md

   <h2>👨‍💻 My Stack and Experience</h2>
 </div>

-<p>I've been working in IT for over ten years and had the opportunity to collaborate with various companies such as Accenture, Red Link, Banelco, Globant, and Callisto Enterprise.
+<p>I've been working in IT for over ten years and had the opportunity to collaborate with various companies.
 My experience spans across quality control analysis for financial software and, more recently, developing decentralized apps and reviewing smart contracts in the blockchain space.</p>

 <p>Some of the tools and technologies I frequently use include:</p>